blazickjp/GoApp/readme.md

 ## 🌟 Features

 - **Real-Time Error Capturing**: Automatically captures Python errors as they happen. 🐞
-- **Codebase Snapshots**: Takes a snapshot of the relevant code files. 📸
+- **Codebase Snapshots**: Takes a snapshot of the relevant code files and saves them in a user-specific directory. 📸
 - **Shell Flexibility**: Works with both Bash and Zsh. 🐚
 - **Systray Integration**: A handy systray menu for quick interactions. 🍱

+## 📍 Where Does It Save the Files?

+- On macOS: The snapshot and error files get saved to `~/Library/Application Support/PythonCapture`.
+- On Windows: The files will be saved in a corresponding AppData folder.

 ## 🛠 Installation

 1. Clone this repository: